-As times and trends change as well as funding sources, sometimes programs do not continue, are reinvented, or become redundant with other programs.
+As times and trends change as well as funding sources, sometimes programs do not continue, are reinvented, or become redundant.
 Some of the past programs we are proud of are listed below.

 Clean Energy Service Corps - CESC (2010 - 2014)